 Reading and Literacy in Early and Middle Childhood, Master of Arts in Teaching and Learning

-As a professional committed to improving children’s reading outcomes through use of high-quality, evidence-based practices, the Reading and Literacy in Early and Middle Childhood master’s program provides you the advanced coursework on current theory and research to help meet the challenges of providing high-quality, differentiated literacy instruction that meets the needs of all learners.
+As a professional committed to improving children’s reading outcomes through use of high-quality, evidence-based practices, the Reading and Literacy in Early and Middle Childhood master’s program provides you the advanced coursework on current theory and research to help you meet the challenges of providing high-quality, differentiated literacy instruction that meets the needs of all learners.

 Gain a repertoire of professional knowledge, assessments and instructional tools that can be purposefully applied to best meet individual learner needs.